micolous/pcprox/README.md

 ## Requirements

 * Python 3.something (Python 2 is not supported)
-* [pyusb][0]
+* [cython-hidapi][0]

-This software has been developed and tested on Linux platforms.
-It should work without trouble on any Linux-supported CPU architecture (eg: ARM).
+This software has been developed and tested on Linux and Mac OS X platforms.

+For Linux, it should work on any Linux-supported CPU architecture (eg: ARM).

 ## Setting up permissions

+### Linux

 Copy [the udev rules](./udev/60-rfideas-permissions.rules) (as root):